 “What’s really important for us is the value and output,” clarifies Saigol.
 “For a local government organization to commit to new types of technology in times when budgets are extremely tight, we need to show results.
 Fortunately, this solution did that.”

 The public also appears to be pleased with their interactions with Binbot.
-“We built a feedback system into the bot,” adds Patterson.
+“We built a feedback system into the agent,” adds Patterson.
 “And I would say about 95 percent of the feedback was excellent.
 They were saying, ‘Fantastic work.
-Great bot!’”
+Great agent!’”

 Beyond the Christmas season, the rubbish visualization component helps keep streets clean and empowers the borough to be more responsive to the needs of the public.